CFD-UTSA/bplume-WRF/README.md

 # wrf-bplume
 Cite the following reference when you use this code:
  BhimiReddy,S.  Bhaganagar, K (2021).
 Implementing a new formulation in WRF-LES for Buoyant Plume Simulations: bPlume-WRF-LES model.
-Monthly Weather Review, doi: https://doi.org/10.1175/MWR-D-20-0190.1, June, 2021.
+Monthly Weather Review, 149(7):2299:2319, 2021.

 Source code of WRF-bPlume model